aminnie/Ketron-EVM-MIDI-Controller/README.md

 Difference between the Adafruit MacroPad standard order and the custom ordered unit: Low profile key switches and custom key caps.
 A custom 3D printed case enclosure that hides the electronics components.
 And of course a MIDI controller solution customized for the Ketron Event series.

+#### HS13+ (Plus):

+This version of the EVM controller supports four additional quad encoders used to manage style and voice volumes.
+The additional four encoders and their built-in switches follow the shift state enabled through the Variation key as explained above.

+![image](/resources/hs13plus.jpg)

+### Base layer encoder assignments

+Rotary Encoders (left to right):
+- Lowers Volume
+- Upper/Voice 1 Volume
+- Upper/Voice 2 Volume
+- Drawbar Volume

+Rotary Switches (on each encoder):
+- Lowers Volume to 0
+- Upper Volumes to 0
+- All Volumes to 0
+- Manual Volumes to 96

+### Shift layer encoder assignments

+Rotary Encoders (left to right):
+- Style Volume
+- Drum Volume
+- Bass Volumes
+- RealChord Volumes

+Rotary Switches (on each encoder):
+- Bass Volume to 0
+- Bass Volumes to 96
+- All Style Volumes to 0
+- All Style Volumes to 96

+Notes:
+- ‘All Style’ volumes include: Style, Drums, RealChord and Chord
+- Volume settings are adjusted relative to the switches options pressed.

 #### More versions of this controller:
-- A version of the EVM controller is available that supports four additional quad encoders used to manage style and voice volumes.
-![image](/resources/hs13plus.jpg)

 - A version of the controller code is also available that emits only MIDI CC messages for instruments that can be coded via MIDI CC messages.

 For more information, support, or a completed unit please contact: a_minnie@hotmail.com